chaosharmonic/escape-rope/DESIGN.md

 There's also a base for the crawlers and a couple of examples.
-Your parsing logic may vary, but the idea is that now the parsing logic is separated out from the fetching logic, so you can setup a data source from an arbitrary source -- a bare request handler like `curl`, other crawlers, a browser extension, etc -- and parse it server-side.
-I'm still not sure exactly how I want to handle configuring data sources overall, but the goal is to enable a variety of different ways of going about this.
+Your parsing logic may vary, but the idea is that now the parsing logic is separated out from the fetching logic, so you can setup a data source from any arbitrary means of getting HTML -- a bare request handler like `curl`, other crawlers, a browser extension, etc -- and parse it server-side.
+I'm still not sure exactly how I want to handle configuring data sources overall, but the idea is to enable a variety of different ways of going about this.

 ## Why?
 (Goals and non-goals)